Introduction and purpose

 - the date the constitution was or will be adopted

-- a copy of the report and minute of the governing body meeting which agreed to adopt the new constitution, and
+- a signed copy of the new constitution a copy of the report and minute of the governing body meeting which agreed to adopt the new constitution, and

 - confirmation if the new constitution complies with the Scottish Federation of Housing Associations model rules.